 (i) Energy and Mining: Sensors continuously monitor and detect dangerous carbon monoxide levels in mines to improve workplace safety.

-(ii) Power &amp: Utilities.
+(ii) Power &: Utilities.
 In the past, and mostly today, power usage is still measured on a yearly basis.
 However, Internet-connected smart meters can measure power usage every 15 minutes and provide feedback to the power consumer, often automatically adjusting the system’s parameters.

 (iii) Transportation and Vehicles: Sensors planted on the roads, working together with vehicle-based sensors, are about to be used for hands-free driving, traffic pattern optimization, and accident avoidance.